twixlyhq/extensions/README.md

 manipulate a wide range of objects in the bucket.
 Its API mirrors `v0.8.x` of the [`twixly-management` library][cma-js], with a few differences.

-### Content Types
+### item types

-Allows operating on the current bucket's content types.
-Content types created/updated or deleted this way will immediately be published or unpublished respectively.
+Allows operating on the current bucket's item types. item types created/updated or deleted this way will immediately be published or unpublished respectively.